europeana/recommendations-updater/README.md

  * Record Mongo database
  * Embeddings API
  * Milvus Recommendation Engine
+ * At least 90 GB free HDD space (for about 60 million records)

  <sup>* A Maven installation is recommended, but you could use the accompanying `mvnw` (Linux, Mac OS) or `mvnw.cmd` (Windows)
  files instead.